Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 toggle caption

-Figure skaters Vanessa James and Morgan Cipres of France march in the Parade of Athletes.
+Figure skaters Vanessa James and Morgan Cipres of France march in the parade of athletes.
+Their music choices for their routines drew a lot of attention from the media and on YouTube.

 Maddie Meyer/Getty Images